PETER & DONNA THOMAS

 Watch us on Park City TV in Ori Hoffer's 5 minute interview on YouTube.
 Click here.

-Watch our 47 minute talk at the University of Colorado on their web site.
+Watch a 47 minute video of a talk we gave at the University of Colorado in 2011.
 Click here.

 Read a great article about our work in the March 2009 issue of Fine Books Magazine.
 Click here.